ScriptAlchemist/jot_zettelkasten/zet/computer_science/gcp/sre/introduction/chapter_1.md

 itself: we want systems that are **automatically**, not just **automated**.
 In practice, scale and new features keeps SREs on their toes.

+Google's rule of thumb is that an SRE team must spend the remaining 50% of its time actually doing development.
+So how do we enforce that threshold?
+In the first place, we have to measure how SRE time is spent.
+With that measurement in hand, we ensure that the teams consistently spending less than 50% of their time on development work change their practices.
+Often this means shifting some of the operations burden back to the development team, or adding staff to the team without assigning that team additional operational responsibilities.
+Consciously maintaining this balance between ops and development work allows us to ensure that SREs have the bandwidth to engage in creative, autonomous engineering, while still retaining the wisdom gleaned from the operations side of running a service.

+We've found that Google SRE's approach to running large-scale systems has many advantages.
+Because SREs are directly modifying code in pursuit of making Google's systems run themselves, SRE teams are characterized by both rapid innovation and a large acceptance of change.
+Such teams are relatively inexpensive--supporting the same service with an ops-oriented team would require a significantly larger number of people.
+Instead, the number of SREs needed to run, maintain, and improve a system scales sub-linearly with the size of the system.
+Finally, not only does SRE circumvent the dysfunctionality of the dev/ops split, but this structure also improves our product development teams: easy transfers between product development and SRE teams cross-train the entire group, and improve skills of developers who otherwise may have difficulty learning how to build a million-core distributed system.

+Despite these net gains, the SRE model is characterized by its own distinct set of challenges.
+One continual challenge Google faces is hiring SREs: not only does SRE compete for the same candidates as the product development hiring pipeline, but the fact that we set the hiring bar so high in terms of both coding and system engineering skills means that our hiring pool is necessarily small.
+As our discipline is relatively new and unique, not much industry information exists on how to build and manage an SRE team (although hopefully this book will make stride in that direction!)
+And once an SRE team is in place, their potentially unorthodox approaches to service management require strong management support.
+For example, the decision to stop releases for the remainder of the quarter once an error budget is depleted might not be embraced by a product development team unless mandated by their management.